AntoinePaques/MocktailGPT/packages/ts/README.md

-pnpm build         # compile TypeScript pnpm clean         # remove build output and generated config pnpm dev           # clean then build
+pnpm build         # compile TypeScript pnpm clean         # remove build output and generated config pnpm dev           # clean then build pnpm generate      # run the CLI to generate the SDK
 ```

 Formatting and linting are handled from the repository root with `pnpm format` and `pnpm lint`.